andreasGBL/VideoLow/README.md

 ## Create a Clip / Trim a video
 - Import video per drag & drop
 - Change start and end time or click "Review Video", watch the video and press "Set Start" and "Set End" whenever you feel like it, afterwards press "Confirm and close"
-- Select "Trim Video" if not already selected
+- Select "Trim Video" Check Box at the bottom of the Window if not already selected
-- Choose "Only Trim Video" to export the Clip without reencoding the Clip (very fast) or export the clip with the Export configuration or use a quick export option (slower, but more customizable)
+- Choose "Only Trim Video" in Quick Export settings to export the Clip without reencoding the Clip (very fast), export the clip with the Export configuration or use another Quick Export option (slower, but more customizable)
 - Your file will be right next to your input video, but with the ending "Export.mp4"

 ## Transcode a Video